Nerdelek/Lunch-Roulette-Script/README.md

-A simple Lunch Roulette script built with Google Apps Script.
-Enter a list of participants into a Google Sheet, add the Script to Google App Scripts and the script will randomly pair them for lunch meetups.
+A simple Lunch Roulette JavaScript.
+Enter a list of participants into a Google Sheet, add the script to Google Apps Script, and it will randomly pair them for lunch meetups while avoiding repeats from the last execution.